-The internet is growing larger every day providing consumers more and more places to buy their goods.
-But, while online sales are booming, some traditional brick and mortar stores are taking a hit.
+The internet is growing larger every day, providing consumers more and more places to buy their goods.
+However, while online sales are booming, some traditional brick and mortar stores are taking a hit.

 In this article we'll address why this is happening and if traditional stores can really be saved.

 Convenience & Product Availability

 The top reasons that many people shop online is convenience and product availability.

 A quick search on Amazon will bring up exactly what you're looking for the majority of the time.
 In fact, an average of 1.3 million new products are added each day increasing the likelihood that what you want will be available on the site.

 Currently, Amazon's largest category of items is electronics.
 In 2017, there were over 91.8 million products in this category alone, with cell phones being the top subcategory coming in at 59.88 million.